amsolenberg/homeAutomation/README.md

 # Home Automation

 A lightweight, extensible Node.js-based automation framework designed to integrate with Home Assistant using its REST and WebSocket APIs.
-This project replaces select Node-RED flows wih organized, code-based logic for motion lighting, device scheduling, and custom automations.
+This project replaces select Node-RED flows with organized, code-based logic for motion lighting, device scheduling, and custom automations.

 ---

 ## Features

--   🧠 Motion-activated lighting with time-based brightness and configurable delay.
+-   🧠 Motion-activated lighting with time-based brightness and configurable delay
--   🕰️ Scheduled automations using cron-style jobs.
+-   🕰️ Scheduled automations using cron-style jobs
--   📅 Time range enforcement for device states.
+-   ⏱️ Enforced runtime windows for devices (e.g., aquariums, lights)
--   📬 NTFY-based push notifications for important events.
+-   📬 NTFY-based push notifications for key events
--   🧩 Modular design using per-room and per-scenario automation files.
+-   🧩 Modular automation per room or device
+-   🔐 Supports action-based notifications with mobile app replies
--   🐳 Runs in Docker for easy deployment and persistence.
+-   🐳 Runs in Docker for easy deployment and persistence

 ---